CLIUtils/CLI11/README.md

 * `->required()`: The program will quit if this option is not present
 * `->expected(N)`: Take `N` values instead of as many as possible, only for vector args
+* `->group(name)`: The help group to put the option in.
+No effect for positional options.
+Defaults to `"Options"`.
 * `->check(CLI::ExistingFile)`: Requires that the file exists if given
 * `->check(CLI::ExistingDirectory)`: Requires that the directory exists
 * `->check(CLI::NonexistentPath)`: Requires that the path does not exist

 These options return the `Option` pointer, so you can chain them together, and even skip storing the pointer entirely.
 Check takes any function that has the signature `bool(std::string)`.
+If you want to change the default help option, it is available through `get_help_ptr`.

 On the command line, options can be given as: